NavGitGood/Protractor-Cucumber-TypeScript/README.md

 Add new job for you project and in build, add a build step "Execute Windows Batch Command" and add: call "N:\Protractor_Cucumber_Typescript\jenkins_job.bat" %py% %p%

+To start jenkins, go to directory where jenkins.war is present and run java -jar jenkins.war To stop jenkins, use url http://localhost:8080/exit in browser